uvic-seng321/course/project/assignment4.md

 # Submission
 You must submit a report that includes:
 * A link to your private GitHub repository.
-* All of your must have user stories and the associated acceptance criteria.
+* A link to your must have user stories and the associated acceptance criteria.
 Clearly show any changes that have been made to the user story or the acceptance criteria since A2.
 * Organized by user story, for each acceptance criteria:

   * show the associated test cases (e.g. using screen shots or code snippets)